Killers of the Flower Moon

 The inciting incident occurs at 25 minutes when Hale explicitly tells Ernest to marry Mollie for her oil headright money, transforming Ernest's courtship from genuine attraction into a calculated conspiracy.
 This moment disrupts any innocence in Ernest's relationship and sets the murder plot in motion..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 50 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Ernest actively participates in the plot to kill Mollie's family, helping arrange the explosion that murders Mollie's sister Rita and brother-in-law Bill Smith.
+This reveals the protagonist's commitment to Ernest actively participates in the plot to kill Mollie's family, helping arrange the explosion that murders Mollie's sister Rita and brother-in-law Bill Smith.
 This is his irreversible choice to fully commit to the murder conspiracy against his own wife's family., moving from reaction to action.

 The Collapse moment at 155 minutes (75% through) represents the emotional nadir.
 Here, Ernest is arrested and confronted with the full evidence of his crimes.
 His world collapses as he faces the death of his marriage, his freedom, and his self-image.
-The metaphorical death is the destruction of his relationship with Mollie and any possibility of redemption., shows the protagonist at their lowest point.
+The metaphorical death is the destruction of his relationship with Mollie and any possibility of redemption., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 165 minutes initiates the final act resolution at 80% of the runtime.
 Ernest chooses to confess and testify against Hale, breaking from his uncle's control.
 This decision comes too late to save his marriage but represents his only path to partial truth and accountability, synthesizing his love for Mollie with the reality of his crimes., demonstrating the transformation achieved throughout the journey.